fwtrailsapp/fakeapi/APISPEC.md

   * total_recorded - int, total number of activities recorded in the system.
   * total_duration - [ISO 8601 duration][1], total duration of all activities.
   * total_distance - float, in miles, total distance traveled for all activities.

+## GET /trails/api/1/path

+Returns all the paths for all the activities in the system.
+An activity's path is represented as an array of path segments; therefore, this method returns an array of path segments.

+### Response

+* HTTP 200
+  * array:
+    * segment_id - int, id of the path segment.
+    * path - linestring, coordinates for this path segment.
+    * activity_id - int, id of the activity associated with this segment.

 [1]: https://en.wikipedia.org/wiki/ISO_8601#Durations